One: The most common variant may or may not infect the WordPress files, so you’ll go in loops installing and reinstalling WordPress to no effect.

 If you open the web-page, it will redirect in no time.
 You can’t really trust browser’s built-in Developer Tools because the inspector can’t really tell what kind of redirect it is.
+You can scan your website with an online malware scanner or server-side malware scanner to detect the malware.

 The clean up routine consists of: